Farzam-MDN/SecureThisPass/README.md

 You can download a word list from one of the word lists below .
 Alternatively, you can use any other word list you want.

 WORD LISTS (choose one):

-[Gwicks Dictionary ](http://www.gwicks.net/dictionaries.htm) (You can choose any language you want.
-In the website download the 'TEXT' file for language of your choice.
-You will then receive a zip file.
-Extract the zip file and rename the extracted text file to 'wordlist.txt')
-[mit word list ](https://www.mit.edu/~ecprice/wordlist.10000)(Copy and paste it in a text file then save it as 'wordlist.txt')
+[mit word list](https://www.mit.edu/~ecprice/wordlist.10000)(Copy and paste it in a text file then save it as 'wordlist.txt')

 [Oxford word list](https://raw.githubusercontent.com/gokhanyavas/Oxford-3000-Word-List/master/Oxford%203000%20Word%20List%20No%20Spaces.txt) (Copy and paste it in a text file then save it as 'wordlist.txt')

 Now place the 'wordlist.txt' in the SecureThisPass directory.
 Thereafter, open cmd/terminal in the same directory and run the following command.